Ellerslie Racecourse: Steeplechasing

-Steeplechasing at Ellerslie uses the well-known "hill."
-The jumping track leaves the course proper just before the 1000 metre mark at the end of the back straight and rises approximately 16 metres to the top of the hill, where there are two steeplechase fences 100 metres apart.
-There is another at the foot of the hill where the steeplechase track rejoins the course proper just after the 600-metre mark.
-The total length of this section of the track is approximately 750 metres.
-It is not used for flat racing.
-The major steeplechase at Ellerslie, the Great Northern Steeplechase, requires the horses to climb this hill 3 times in the 6400m event.
+Steeplechasing at Ellerslie used the well-known "Ellerslie hill."
+The jumping track left the course proper just before the 1000 metre mark at the end of the back straight and rose approximately 16 metres to the top of the hill, where there were two steeplechase fences 100 metres apart.
+There was another at the foot of the hill where the steeplechase track rejoined the course proper just after the 600-metre mark.
+The total length of this section of the track was approximately 750 metres.
+It was not used for flat racing.
+The major steeplechase at Ellerslie, the Great Northern Steeplechase, required the horses to climb this hill 3 times in the 6400m event.

+The Great Northern Steeplechase and Great Northern Hurdles are no longer held at Ellerslie after the Auckland Racing Club sold land for housing development.
+From 2022 the races have been held at Te Rapa.

 Races

 The following is a list of Group races which are run at Ellerslie Racecourse.

 Other races of note in the past include: